Virginia Senate nixes Youngkin parole board picks as payback for GOP’s ouster of Democratic appointees

 Ebbin said Democrats have shifted to asking that Youngkin work with them to find consensus nominees, particularly for the Board of Education, which lost three of its nine members in the move.
 But he said there has been no progress on that front.

-Republicans warned that rejecting Youngkin’s nominees would leave the state without a functioning parole board, because Youngkin fired every member of the body on his first day in office.
-The firings fulfilled a campaign promise, stemming from controversy over the board’s release in 2020 of a man serving a life sentence for the 1979 killing of a Richmond police officer.
+Republicans warned that rejecting Youngkin’s nominees would leave the state without a functioning parole board, after Youngkin issued an executive order removing every member of the body on his first day in office.
+(Anticipating the move, the members had actually resigned prior to his inauguration.)
+The move fulfilled a campaign promise, stemming from controversy over the board’s release in 2020 of a man serving a life sentence for the 1979 killing of a Richmond police officer.

 Sen. Mark Obenshain (R-Rockingham), typically a tough-on-crime voice, said the vacant board would hurt prisoners who “deserve grace and deserve parole.”